 Enrique Pastor Seller and Maria Rosa Herrera Gutierrez

-Part Two: Shaping a Science of Social Work in the Digital Society
+Part 2: Shaping a Science of Social Work in the Digital Society

 Chapter Eight – Sociocybernetics for Digital Social Work: A Second Order Approach